jschnab/systems_design/instagram/README.md

 * `owner_id` (clustering key): text
 * `creation_timestamp`: timestamp
 * `image_ids`: set<uuid>

+Each of the 10^8 users have 10^1 albums, so there are 10^9 records in the `albums` table.
+With 10^11 images in total, each album has 10^2 images on average.
+Each record is 10^3 bytes on average, for a total table size of 10^12 bytes (1TB).

 Read query 9 is satisfied by the table `user_followed`, which is an inverted version of the table `user_follows` we saw previously.